-The summer season is in full swing - which means it's the perfect time to start planning your Gatlinburg getaway.
-To ensure you don't waste a second of the season, we've compiled the ultimate list of things to do this summer in Gatlinburg.
+It's the perfect time to start planning your Summer Gatlinburg getaway.
+We've compiled the ultimate list of things to do this summer in Gatlinburg.

 1. Outdoor adventures